Action on invasive species in Calderdale

 How you can help

-There are lots of different ways you can help us to take action on invasive species in Calderdale.
-To learn more about why action is needed please visit our Invasive Species page.
+There are many ways you can help us tackle invasive species in Calderdale.
+To learn more about why action is needed, please visit our Invasive Species page.

-The biggest difference you can make is to report sightings of invasive species on the INNS Mapper app and website.
-This is particularly important for Japanese knotweed and Giant hogweed as you should not try to remove them yourself - they require professional treatment.
-To do this, you can:
+The most impactful way you can help is by reporting sightings of invasive species on the INNS Mapper app and website.
+This is especially important for Japanese knotweed and Giant hogweed, as they require professional treatment and should not be removed by individuals.
+Here's how you can help:

-• Download the INNS Mapper appthe app is free to download and use
+2. Download the INNS Mapper App: The app is free to download and use.

-• Report sightings – on the new the INNS Mapper app and website
+3. Report Sightings: Use the INNS Mapper app and website to report any sightings.

-If you are not able to use INNS Mapper you can also email the Yorkshire Wildlife Trust at [email protected] and send your report to them.
+If you are unable to use INNS Mapper, you can also email the Yorkshire Wildlife Trust at [email protected] to send your report.

 Himalayan balsam seeds